 - University of Birmingham

 - The University of Hertfordshire

 You can also check out more universities offering great online Masters:

 1. Make sure you choose the right degree.
 UK Bachelors and Masters are very specialised, answering diverse student interests.

 - International students outside the EU and EEA (European Economic Area) pay full tuition at UK universities.
 Also, non-EU students will not be eligible for loans and grants.

 - Students from the EU pay the same fees as British nationals.
-Still, if you go study in Scotland, you will be eligible to receive 5.500 GBP, to pay off your tuition fee, so be sure to check out the SAAS website before your leave.
+Still, if you go study in Scotland, you will be eligible to receive 5.500 GBP to pay off your tuition fee, so be sure to check out the SAAS website before you leave.

 3. Check your scholarship eligibility.
 Find scholarships for studying in the UK